 First of all, just like Chrome Password Manager, Keychain ditches the traditional route altogether.
 No application, no extensions!

-Just login to your device with Apple ID and you’re good to go.
+Just login to your device with Apple ID on your iOS or macOS device and you’re good to go.

 Moreover, the process to save passwords is the same as you see in the Chrome Password Manager.